larsondg2000/sec-streamlit/READme.md

 - For the latest models: https://platform.openai.com/docs/models
 - For model pricing: https://openai.com/pricing

+**Notes:**
-**Note:** the program only works locally in Streamlit.
+* The program only works locally in Streamlit.
 When deployed, there is an issue with accessing _wkhtmltopdf_ locally on your computer.
 There are some cloud HTML to PDF converters, but I have not found a free unlimited version.
+* Summarize does not work with newer versions of Open AI (>=1.0.0).

 ## Terms
 * SEC Form 10-K: an annual report that public companies must file with the Securities and Exchange Commission (SEC)